 The scene set by certain Ministers at the sessions this morning means that it's an uphill struggle to make the case for investment in public services given how they frame the debate.
 'Reckless spending' was mentioned by cabinet members - yet reckless tax cuts are not part of the debate.
 Today's discussions relate to how resources are spent - but only after the tax related reductions, and that makes today's discussion in Dublin Castle a little narrow.

-So the scope for investing in what matters, in early childhood care and education, in affordable rented housing, and in schemes to improve the energy efficiency of our housing, look to be very limited.
+So the scope for investing in what matters, in early childhood care and education, in affordable rented housing, and in schemes to improve the energy efficiency of our housing, looks to be very limited.
 We need the revenues to pay for a fair society - but we also need the vision to invest in children, in an ageing population, and in quality services that behoves a relatively wealthy Northern European country.